thosoo/Logitech-G19-Linux-Daemon/readme.txt

 ==== Key-Problems ====

 - Don't use the MENU-Key in your application, as it is used to terminate it.
-- If you use the G- or MultimediaKeys, more than 1 action may be triggered
+- If you use the G- or MultimediaKeys, more than 1 action may be triggered (They may be used as gnome-shortcuts, may get fixed eventualy)